 Here's an old Singer 81-20 with the side and front covers open so you can see a little more of the inner workings:

 You can see the machine has just one needle, so this only does a 3-thread stitch - the one needle thread interlocking with the upper and lower looper threads.

 Here's an old illustration of the same machine that might be a little more clear...

 There is some variation on all machines, but on more industrial machines, the "head" is the portion you're looking at, which does not include the motor.
 Many of these old antiques are still floating around and still WORKING, which is super cool.
 Vintage Sewing Machine Garage on YouTube has a great video where he puts an old Merrow A-3DW-3 to use and the thing still works.
 The video is a bit long for my ADHD short attention span, but it is super cool to see one of these machines still working:

 If you want to get a better view of the loopers and the inner workers of one of these older machines, Alex Dyer comes to the rescue yet again with this awesome video where he cleans and restores an old Merrow 60 BW and the thing overlocks just as well as when it was first sold.
 WOW.
 I think this model came into production around ~1924, so this machine is literally nearly 100 years old.

 Oh wow... did you actually READ all of this??
 Was it useful??
 I like to shout-out worthy businesses and other artisans but there are no affiliate links on my site, so if you found that anything here was at all useful, helpful or just plain humorous, a shout-out on social media costs you nothing, and means a LOT.
-You are free and welcome to tag me!
+You are free and welcome to tag me or give me a follow.
 Here I am on social media: